 Many pantries also supply toiletries, including deodorant, soap, shampoo, toilet tissue, toothpaste and toothbrushes, shaving soap and feminine hygiene products.
 Other non-food items needed are cleaning supplies and diapers.
 Clothing is always needed.

-The strong momentum keeps on going.
+Our military families depend upon things like this to help them out.
 There are 17 overseas bases .. we do a rotation of bases if we don't get enough coupons to cover all 17.
 With rising food and personal care items rising, coupons certainly help our military families stretch their money.
 The simple act of donating these coupons to them means a great deal to them.
-Please keep them coming.
+Please save all the coupons you can as the mfrs are extending the dates that the coupons can be used.
+Once it is safe the kids will start collecting them again.
 Again, special thanks to the businesses that have been covering our costs for sending all these packages of coupons overseas.
-We appreciate your kindness in helping our Club with this project - we would find it difficult to do without your help!
+We feel blessed and appreciate your kindness in helping our Club with this project - we would find it difficult to do without your help!

 Some the items requested are: giftcards, current new or gently used paperback books; puzzle type books - like sodoku, crosswords and brain teasers; new black or white cotton men's and women's crew socks or boot socks in size large; new plain (no printing or slogans) med-lg-Xtra lg T-shirts; unopened/unexpired juice boxes and candy (no chocolate because it melts); unopened pkgs of beef or turkey jerky; unexpired frequent flier miles; old cellphones which get sold and the money used to purchase intl phone cards for soldiers; foot powders (preferably Gold Bond Medicated Foot Powder, Tinactin Super Absorbent Powder or Dr School's Soothing Foot Powder - these help prevent pain/itching from wearing heavy boots.); unopened/unexpired deodorant or antiperspirant; unopened toothbrushes, toothpaste, floss or travel sized mouthwash; unopened insect repellent like OFF or Repel; unused/unexpired gift cards to natl restaurants like Mcdonalds, Subway, or stores like Target, KMart, Walmart or natl grocery chains - these are used by military families); unopened pkgs of mints and gum; unopened/unexpired individual pkgs of powdered Gatorade or any powdered drinks that can be mixed with just water; unopened travel sized pkgs of Wet Wipes or similar pre-moistened towelettes; unopened/unexpired snacks like chex mix, nuts, pretzels, and cookies; DVDs you no longer want - Westerns, Comedies or TV series- (no adult X rated allowed); new, unused blankets of any size and material o wood, cotton or fleece; and last but not least ... cards or letters expressing your thanks for their service in keeping our country safe.